borenstein-lab/fishtaco/source/index.rst

 FiShTaCo: Functional Shift Taxonomic Contributors
 =================================================

-FiShTaCo is a metagenomic computational framework aiming to identify the taxa that are driving the functional shifts between different microbiomes
+FiShTaCo is a metagenomic computational framework, aiming to identify the taxa that are driving the functional shifts we observe in microbiomes of different individuals or disease states.

 .. toctree::